 On the potential plus side for everyone else, these (and other) quarantine restrictions will discourage large segments of tourists from planning trips to Walt Disney World later this year.
 The impact on crowds could be pretty significant.

 This is before even accounting for guests who will be discouraged from visiting even without quarantine orders, plus international tourists, almost all of whom are effectively prevented from entering the United States (and by extension, Walt Disney World) right now…

 When it comes to international arrivals, there are far more restrictions.
 Most of our non-US audience is based in the United Kingdom, Canada, Australia, and the Netherlands, so we’ll focus on those locations.

-The same proclamation that applies to travel from the United Kingdom and Ireland also applies to the rest of Europe.
-This includes Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+This ban includes Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

-There are concerns that these non-essential travel bans could last until 2021 if the United States, Europe, and other nations don’t come up with ways for people to safely cross borders without fears of spread or new outbreaks.
+There are concerns that these non-essential travel bans could last until Spring 2021 if the United States, Europe, and other nations don’t come up with ways for people to safely cross borders without fears of spread or new outbreaks.